asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 Replace every occurrence of the string 'his' with 'her' from the current line (.) through the next 15 (+15) lines.

 ####Flags
-Omitting the flag from the command results in only the first occurrence of the match in a line being replaced.
+Omitting the flag from the command results in only the first occurrence of the match in a line being replaced (the default behavior).
 Here are some of the flag options:

 * **g** - Every occurrence of the search pattern should be replaced on the line.
 * **c** - The user should be prompted for confirmation before each text replacement.